Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Millicent's median income in financial year 2022 was $45,065.
-The average income stood at $56,371 during the same period.
-According to AreaSearch data aggregated by the ATO, these figures compare to Rest of SA's median and average incomes of $46,889 and $56,582 respectively.
-Based on a 12.83% growth in wages from financial year 2022 to September 2025, estimated incomes would be approximately $50,847 (median) and $63,603 (average) by that date.
-The 2021 Census reported that household, family, and personal incomes in Millicent fell between the 3rd and 7th percentiles nationally.
-Income brackets indicate that 30.0% of locals (1,637 people) predominantly earn within the $400 - $799 category, unlike regional trends where 27.5% fall within the $1,500 - $2,999 range.
-Lower income households are notably prevalent, with 40.5% earning below $800 weekly.
-While housing costs are modest, allowing for 88.7% of income to be retained, total disposable income ranks at just the 7th percentile nationally.
+The Millicent SA2's median income among taxpayers was $45,065 and average income was $56,371 in financial year 2022.
+These figures were below the national averages of $46,889 and $56,582 respectively for Rest of SA.
+By September 2025, estimated median and average incomes would be approximately $50,847 and $63,603 based on a 12.83% growth in wages since financial year 2022.
+According to the 2021 Census, household, family, and personal incomes in Millicent fell between the 3rd and 7th percentiles nationally.
+The predominant income cohort spans 30.0% of locals (1,637 people) with incomes between $400 and $799 weekly.
+Unlike regional trends where 27.5% fall within the $1,500 to $2,999 range, lower income households are notably prevalent in Millicent, with 40.5% earning below $800 weekly.
+Despite modest housing costs allowing for 88.7% of income retention, total disposable income ranks at just the 6th percentile nationally.

 Frequently Asked Questions - Income